deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 ## Chain

-Uniswap v3 is deployed on the Arbitrum chain, an Ethereum L2 in Stage 1 according to L2BEAT.
+Uniswap v3 is deployed on various chains.
+This review is based on the Arbitrum chain, an Ethereum L2 in Stage 1 according to L2BEAT.

 > Chain score: M

 ## Upgradeability

-Uniswap V3 on Arbitrum retains significant upgradability permissions, with most critical functions controlled by an Externally Owned Account (EOA) at 0x2BAD8182C09F50c8318d769245beA52C32Be46CD.
-These permissions include functions such as setOwner and enableFeeAmount within the UniswapV3Factory contract.
-This setup allows the EOA to transfer ownership or enable new fee tiers, which introduces governance and operational risks.
-Additionally, pool-level permissions like setFeeProtocol and collectProtocol, which control fee adjustments and withdrawals, are also under the same ownership, further centralizing control and potentially impacting trading and revenue.

-Proxy contracts in the protocol are managed through the ProxyAdmin contract, which is also owned by the same EOA.
-This contract holds critical permissions such as upgrade and upgradeAndCall, enabling modifications to implementation contracts.
-These permissions carry high risks of introducing vulnerabilities or malicious behavior through updates.
-TransparentUpgradeableProxy contracts are managed by ProxyAdmin, with control over functions like changeAdmin, upgradeTo, and upgradeToAndCall.
-These permissions, if exploited, could lead to unintended behavior or system disruptions.

-Some immutability exists within the protocol.
-Certain permissions, such as renounceOwnership and transferOwnership in key contracts like TransparentUpgradeableProxy, are owned by the zero address.
-This effectively makes them unmodifiable and reduces risks in these specific areas.
-However, the centralized control over critical functions remains a notable concern.
+The Uniswap DAO can change parameters such as fees through the `GorvernorBravoDelegator` contract.
+Apart from the fees set by the governance, the protocol's contracts are immutable.
+No party is able to pause, revert trade execution, or otherwise change the behavior of the protocol.

+No User funds nor unclaimed yield are affected by the remaining permissions.

+Note that a `TransparentProxy` with the DAO as admin is used for the `NonFungibleTokenPositionDescriptor`, which is used for token descriptions.
-The EOA ownership of key permissions poses critical risks to the protocol.
-The ability to update contracts or change governance without decentralized oversight creates vulnerabilities that could impact user funds or the expected performance of the system.
+However, this does not impact user funds or otherwise materially change the expected performance of the protocol.

-In the course of our analysis, we identified three contracts that are not verified on the blockchain.
-The three unverified contracts are:

-NFTDescriptor: 0x42B24A95702b9986e82d421cC3568932790A48Ec
-NonfungibleTokenPositionDescriptor: 0x91ae842A5Ffd8d12023116943e72A606179294f3
-Multicall: 0xadF885960B47eA2CD9B55E6DAc6B42b7Cb2806dB
-Without access to the source code, we cannot assess the permissions, upgradability, or potential risks associated with these contracts.
-This introduces an additional layer of uncertainty in the overall evaluation of the protocol.

-> Chain score: H
+> Upgradeabillity score: L

 ## Autonomy

-Uniswap V3 operates independently, with no reliance on external oracles, DeFi protocols, or cross-chain infrastructure.
-This self-sufficiency minimizes risks from external disruptions, ensuring stable performance.
+There are no particular dependencies for the Uniswap protocol.

 > Autonomy score: L

 ## Exit Window

-Uniswap V3 does not implement an exit window for its permissions.
-The protocol’s critical permissions, including those controlled by the EOA at 0x2BAD8182C09F50c8318d769245beA52C32Be46CD, do not have a mechanism that allows users to withdraw funds or adjust their positions in response to an unwanted update before it is executed.
-This lack of an enforced delay or safeguard exposes users to the risk of immediate changes without recourse, particularly given the reliance on a single externally owned account (EOA) for many sensitive permissions.
+No "Medium" or "High" risk permissions are found in the protocol that require protection with an Exit Window, but parameters such as protocol fees can be changed by the DAO.
+Note that the permissions controlled by the DAO are protected with a 1-week on-chain voting window and 2 to 30 days Exit Window for approved updates.

-> Chain score: H
+> Exit score: L

 ## Accessibility

-Uniswap V3 offers a primary user interface hosted on its official platform, with the source code available publicly on [GitHub](https://github.com/Uniswap/interface) for self-hosting.
-This ensures that users can deploy their own interface in case of a shutdown of the official website.
-However, the reliance on a single main interface without other independent platforms or in-wallet integrations limits access options in the event of unexpected downtime.
+Uniswap is accessible through multiple frontends.
+Uniswap offers main access through their main deployment: https://app.uniswap.org/.
+In addition to that, the frontend app is also hosted on IPFS see here https://github.com/Uniswap/interface/releases.
+Further details on the maintenance and access of the interface hosted on IPFS can be found [here](https://blog.uniswap.org/uniswap-interface-ipfs).
+Additionally, users are offered the possibility to self host the frontend from here: https://github.com/Uniswap/interface.

-> Accessibility score: M
+> Accessibility score: L

 # Technical Analysis